-This department functions as a state agency through which prospective investors in either metallic or non-metallic substances may contact sellers or property owners.
-Its files contain information on many properties.
-In some instances the data includes maps and a mining engineer's opinion on the property.
-The department engineers will render assistance within the limitations of their public position.
+The rich ore that is supposed to have been obtained from a "lost" mine-and some were very rich-in all probability was the limitations of their public position.
 They do not make examinations and reports for private parties.
 They can and will assist, advise and counsel small mine owners and investors.
-In addition, a mineralight and a good microscope help to identify rock specimens and ores.
-The technical trade journals are on file, together with late information on pending legislation, premium price data, etc.
+In addition, a geiger counter, mineralight and a good microscope help to identify rock specimens and ores.
+The department has a library of many out of print U. S. Geological Survey and U. S. Bureau of Mines publications, very valuable for reference.
+In addition there is a complete set of American Institute of Mining and Metallurgical Engineers' transactions from Volume 1 through Volume 153.
+Technical trade journals are on file, together with late information on pending legislation, premium price data, etc.